The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 Battery Life and Charging

-As for charging, we prefer smartwatches that use microUSB, because it's easier to find a cable when you don't have the one that came with your device handy.
+As for charging, we prefer smartwatches that use micro USB, because it's easier to find a cable when you don't have the one that came with your device handy.
 The Alcatel OneTouch watch uses a clever full-size USB charging port, so you can plug it right into your laptop or other charger.

-Smartwatch prices ranges from a mere $149 for the original Pebble all the way up to $455 for the Neptune Pine.
-In between, you'll find smartwatches that are priced based on their feature set but also their design.
-For example, the $249 Pebble Steel doesn't have a color screen but does have an elegant, stainless steel body, while the $199 Sony SmartWatch 2 sports a plastic design and does have a color display.
-You'll need to decide what combination of form and function works best for your budget.
+Smartwatch prices range from a mere $99 for the original Pebble all the way up to $1,500 for the Tag Heuer Connected.
+In between, you'll find smartwatches priced based on both their feature set and their design.
+For example, the $149 Pebble Steel doesn't have a color screen but does have an elegant, stainless-steel body, while the $149 Asus Zenwatch 2 features a color display but a clunky aesthetic.